tldr-pages/tldr/pages/windows/driverquery.md

 `driverquery /nh`

-- Display a list of drivers for a remote machine:
+- Print all drivers for the remote machine:

 `driverquery /s {{hostname}} /u {{username}} /p {{password}}`

-- Display a list of drivers with verbose information:
+- Print all drivers in the verbose format:

 `driverquery /v`

-- Display detailed usage information:
+- Print the help:

 `driverquery /?`